Vitamin B12 vs B Complex: Which Supplement Is Right for You?

 Nevertheless, Vitamin B complex supplementation can help reduce hangover symptoms and can be taken the morning or night after a hangover.

 Do Vitamin B Supplements Work?

 If you are low in energy or mood, ‘catch everything going’ or suffer from digestive disorders, you could benefit from taking a daily B complex or Vitamin B12 supplement.
 It’s best to get checked out by a medical expert and not self-diagnose though.

 If your levels are very low, an IV drip or intramuscular shot of B12 or B complex can boost your levels quickly.
-Vitamin B12 is a prescription-only medicine that can only be administered by a GMC-registered doctor.
+Vitamin B12 is a prescription-only medicine which needs to be prescribed by a GMC-registered doctor or medical professional with a prescribing licence.
 Insist on a face-to-face consultation and blood test to first establish if this treatment is necessary and suitable.